smorad/um_cisc_7026/lecture_12_transformers.typ

 = Admin
 ==
-All exam scores entered #pause
+All homework and exam scores entered on Moodle #pause
+- You should have a good idea of your grade in the course #pause
-- Exam 3 scores fairly low (41%)
+- Exam 3 scores fairly low (41%) #pause
-    - Partly due to many zeros (students skipped exam)
+    - Partly due to many zeros (students skipped exam) #pause
-    - Partly due to difficult exam
+    - Partly due to difficult exam #pause

-- Mean exam score (all 3 exams, lowest dropped): 77%
+- Mean exam score (all 3 exams, lowest dropped): 77% #pause
     - I expect exam scores to be lower than homework

 ==
-School grade table
+UM grade table

 #align(center, table(
   columns: (auto, auto, auto),